 Pro #3: Travelers with flexible dates and destinations can easily identify cheap options.

 There’s also the ease of adding an entire city or city code as a destination and the fact that the system will automatically suggest nearby airports that you may not know about.
-Plus, you can add several places to your search, even if they are totally unrelated – a great way to choose a vacation spot based on price.
+Plus, you can add several places to your search, even if they are unrelated – a great way to choose a vacation spot based on price.

 Pro #4: Flight cost trends are easy to understand using the price graph and history.